Mausy5043/bluepy3/docs/descriptor.rst

 The ``Descriptor`` class
 ========================

-The Descriptor class is a placeholder. ``bluepy`` does not currently support any useful operations with descriptors.
+The Descriptor class is a placeholder. ``bluepy3`` does not currently support any useful operations with descriptors.